 → →

-Data Arithmetic module enables to perform arbitrary point-wise operations on a single data field or on the corresponding points of several data fields (currently up to eight).
+Data Arithmetic module enables to perform arbitrary point-wise operations on a single image or on the corresponding points of several images (currently up to eight).
 And although it is not its primary function it can be also used as a calculator with immediate expression evaluation if a plain numerical expression is entered.
 The expression syntax is described in section Expressions.

-The expression can contain the following variables representing values from the individual input data fields:
+The expression can contain the following variables representing values from the individual input images:

 Data value at the pixel.
 The value is in base physical units,